DCC-EX/WebThrottle-EX/README.md

 ## What you’ll need to use this application

-You don't need anything to test it out and to run in emulator mode, to run trains you will need:
+You don't need anything to test it out and to run in emulator mode, but to actually run trains you will need:

-* An Arduino Mega or Uno Microcontroller
+* An EX-CommandStation (Arduino Mega/Uno or ESP32 Microcontroller + Motor Shield)
-* An Arduino Motor Control Shield
 * Chromium based browser version 80 or later

 ## Getting started